 It is important to seek medical help if these symptoms occur, especially if the individual believes they may have been exposed to the HIV virus.
 Early treatment can be effective in reducing the impact of HIV.

-Pre-exposure prophylaxis (PrEP) can be taken on a regular basis to prevent HIV from taking hold, even if exposure occurs.
+Pre-exposure prophylaxis (PrEP) can be taken on a regular basis to

 Stage 2: Clinical latency